Financial Aid Office

 Independent Verification Worksheet

-2. Obtain your previous year tax information.
+2. Obtain your prior, prior year tax information.

 It is highly recommended that this be done using the IRS Data Retrieval Tool (DRT), which is the fastest, easiest, and most secure way to verify income.
 However, certain conditions won’t allow certain people to use the DRT, so the information can also be submitted by providing a copy of your Tax Return Transcript.